-In early 2015, a diverse cross-section of organizations came together to create a strong and unified voice to support carbon pricing and climate action in Ontario.
-The coalition agreed to a set of carbon pricing principles and to advocate for complementary climate policies in other key sectors of Ontario’s economy.
+In early 2015, a diverse cross-section of organizations came together to create a strong and unified voice to support climate action a system to price carbon in Ontario.
+The coalition has worked together since then to create and renew a set of principles to advocate for complementary climate policies in key sectors of Ontario’s economy.

-The mandate of the Clean Economy Alliance (CEA) is to support the development and implementation of an effective cap-and-trade program and climate change strategy and action plan that provides economic, social, health and environmental benefits for Ontarians.
+To support the advancement of effective climate action in Ontario that provides economic, social, health and environmental benefits for Ontarians.

-The CEA will accomplish this mandate by focusing on the following strategic priorities:
+The CEA will accomplish these goals by focusing on the following key policy areas:

-Energy retrofits are a carbon reduction tool that can immediately create jobs and generate savings for residents and businesses.
-Improving energy efficiency in homes and buildings is a crucial element of meeting Ontario’s 2020 climate targets.
-In February 2016, the province announced a multi-million dollar investment in energy-saving retrofits–$100 million for homes, $92 million for social housing, and $100 million for large industries and small- and medium-sized enterprises.
+Energy retrofits are a carbon reduction tool that can immediately create jobs and generate savings for residents and businesses, and build energy resiliency.
+Improving energy efficiency in homes and buildings is a crucial element of meeting Ontario’s 2030 climate targets.

 The impacts of climate change are already being felt in Ontario.
 The province’s aging infrastructure is underprepared for the extreme weather events that will occur more frequently with climate change.
 Ontario needs to plan for the future by building low-carbon, resilient infrastructure that helps our communities mitigate and adapt to climate change.